 For those of you unfamiliar with the destination, it is a small and modest island located about 27 miles offshore from Charlevoix in the middle of Lake Michigan.
 The island is a meager 15 miles long and 5 miles wide with a year-round population no larger than 500.

 It is accessible by a 2 ½ hour ferry ride or 20-minute plane ride.
 The majority of the population is located on the north end of the island in its only town of St. James.
 Most of island is traveled by dirt roads, and mopeds are a regular form of transportation and it has one grocery store.
 (No, it’s not a Meijer!)
 I’ll tell you all about my favorite spots on the island for this month’s Michigan Bucket List.
+Many Michiganders believe the only island you can visit is Mackinac Island, but don’t count out Beaver Island just yet.

 On the east side of the island is Donegal Bay, which is where I go every possible night for a sunset.
 I’m not joking when I say it has better sunsets than Hawaii and California…combined.